evhub/coconut/HELP.md

 ### Non-Decimal Integers

-Coconut allows non-decimal integers to be written in the form `num_base`.
-In many cases this is more readable than Python's default C-style notation, although in some cases if the number starts with a letter, a `0` may need to be placed in front to differentiate it from a variable.
+Coconut allows non-decimal integers to be written in the form `base_num`.
+In many cases this is more readable than Python's default C-style notation.

 ## VI.
 Further Reading